enfabrica/enkit/scripts/gee.md

 This command produces a `~/gee.diagnostics.txt` file that might be useful to share with the tool maintainers if something has gone wrong with your gee repository.

+### migrate_default_branch

+Usage: `gee migrate_default_branch`

+This command performs necessary local fix-ups after an upstream branch migrates their default branch from an old name (ie, "master") to a new name (ie, "main").

 ### repair